sean-rz/DeepLearning.ai-Summary/Readme.md

 > This group is for current, past or future students of Prof Andrew Ng's deeplearning.ai class in Coursera.
 The purpose is for students to get to know each other, ask questions, and share insights.
 However, remember the Coursera Honor Code - please do not post any solution in the forum!

-## Next steps

-Taking [fast.ai](http://www.fast.ai/) courses series as it focuses more on the practical works.

-## Acknowledgements

-Thanks to [VladKha](https://github.com/VladKha), [wangzhenhui1992](https://github.com/wangzhenhui1992), [jarpit96](https://github.com/jarpit96) for helping me revising and fixing mistakes in the notes.

 <br/>

 <br/>

 <br/>

-Mahmoud Badry @ 2018